What you need to know about Lao culture before your trip starts

 Freedom of expression

 Laos respects your freedom of expression, just not in politics.
-This is not really a good subject to discuss with the locals, as criticism of the Lao government is not tolerated by citizens and you’ll be hard-pressed to find Lao people who are open about their opinions of communism, the party, or the seemingly infinite layers of bureaucracy.
-Therefore, you should notice in selecting discussing topics with your Lao friends, tour guides etc.
+This is not really a good subject to discuss with the locals, as a criticism of the Lao government is not tolerated by citizens and you’ll be hard-pressed to find Lao people who are open about their opinions of communism, the party, or the seemingly infinite layers of bureaucracy.
+Therefore, you should notice in selecting discussing topics with your Lao friends, tour guides, etc.

 The “Sabai Sabai” lifestyle

 “Sabai Sabai”, or “Take it easy”, is the key lifestyle in Lao culture.
 And with it, time is something which can be really “elastic”.
 Don’t be surprised if waiting staff, hotel staff, and store clerks take their good old time and provide less than ideal customer service.
 So in your Lao trip, just “Sabai Sabai”, and enjoy everything pleasantly.
-It’ll be less of a headache if you forget about making plans ahead of time all together and embrace the spirit of living in the moment.
+It’ll be less of a headache if you forget about making plans ahead of time altogether and embrace the spirit of living in the moment.

 And you’ll hear this sentence more than one time.
 So the tip is lowering your sensitivity as much as possible.
 While sex, politic and wearing bikinis in public is something that is unacceptable in Lao culture, talking about someone’s physical appearance is fair game.
 Expect to hear a lot of comments about your looks, especially if you’re taller, blonder, fatter, skinnier, or have more facial hair than the average Lao person.
 It’s totally normal for a Lao person to talk about how fat or skinny they are compared to you.
 Just calm down and don’t think that they use offensive languages towards you.